thinkshout/thinkshout/blog/_posts/2013-01-08-portland-drupal-business-summit-leverage-the-power-of-open-source-to-open-doors.md

 tags:
 - Portland Drupal Business Summit
 - Drupal
-short: ThinkShout is excited to be organizing the first ever Portland Drupal Business Summit in partnership with MetalToad, OpenSourcery, SuperStar Media, Liveaxle, and the Technology Association of Oregon.
-We have an exciting line up of speakers including keynote speaker Kevin Colligan, the head of digital media for the GRAMMY Awards.
+short: In partnership with MetalToad, OpenSourcery, SuperStar Media, Liveaxle, and the Technology Association of Oregon.
 author: betsy
 ---
 ThinkShout is excited to be organizing the first ever [Portland Drupal Business Summit](http://pdxdbs.org/) in partnership with [MetalToad](http://www.metaltoad.com/), [OpenSourcery](http://www.opensourcery.com/), [SuperStar Media](http://superstarmedia.com/site/), [Liveaxle](http://liveaxle.com/), and the [Technology Association of Oregon](http://www.techoregon.org/).
 We have an exciting line up of speakers including keynote speaker [Kevin Colligan](http://pdxdbs.org/#who), the head of digital media for the [GRAMMY Awards](http://www.grammy.com/).